-A more technical definition of an AI system

-Al systems are a combination of software and hardware that operate with a certain degree of autonomy, executing actions to achieve a given goal.
+WANT TO LEARN MORE?
+A more technical definition of an AI system Al systems are a combination of software and hardware that operate with a certain degree of autonomy, executing actions to achieve a given goal.
 The system-generated outputs are the predictions, recommendations or content which can help humans to make better decisions.
 The software includes AI algorithms.
 The algorithm decision-making processes may be based on data (representing the environment which the decision will affect) or on instructions and symbolic rules provided by a human.
 The AI algorithm runs on computers.
 Given the high processing demands of some AI tasks, specialized hardware is required to improve performance and efficiency.
 The data may be generated or collected from the environment using specific hardware such as sensors.
-All systems can adapt their behaviour by analysing the way the environment was affected by their previous actions, which requires collecting data in real time.
-All systems can also act in the physical environment through specialized hardware including robotic arms.

-All systems, therefore, comprise both software and hardware, where the software defines the algorithm, and the hardware provides the processing power and storage necessary to run the algorithm and any additional devices which may be used to capture and act on the environment.
+Al systems can adapt their behaviour by analysing the way the environment was affected by their previous actions, which requires collecting data in real time.
+Al systems can also act in the physical environment through specialized hardware including robotic arms. algorithm, and the h re, comprise both software and hardware, where the software defines the nardware provides the processing power and storage necessary to run the dditional devices which may be used to capture and act on the environment. algorithm and any ad of data significantly easier and faster.

-Al became popular due to advances in machine learning which made the analysis of vast amounts of data significantly easier and faster.
 Machine learning models can analyse large amounts of historical data and extract patterns to create rules that can then be used to make "predictions" about the future.
 However, these outputs or predictions are not some kind of magical crystal ball that can see into the future, and they may not necessarily happen - they are purely extrapolations based on the data, context and situation.
-Al systems' outputs are just probabilistic outcomes, not facts.
-In any law enforcement use of Al systems, law enforcement personnel must be aware of this important difference and the system should only be used as a tool to support decision-making by officers.
+AI systems' outputs are just probabilistic outcomes, not facts.
+In any law enforcement use of AI systems, law enforcement personnel must be aware of this important difference and the system should only be used as a tool to support decision-making by officers.
 For this reason, the human in the loop concept is particularly relevant in the context of law enforcement.